solariumphp/solarium/docs/queries/select-query/building-a-select-query/components/query-elevation-component.md

 Query Elevation is a Solr component that lets you configure the top results for a given query regardless of the normal Lucene scoring.
+Elevated query results can be configured in an external XML file or at request time.
 For more info see <https://lucene.apache.org/solr/guide/the-query-elevation-component.html>.

 Options
 -------